Overcoming the numerical sign problem in the Wigner dynamics via adaptive particle annihilation

 From this section, we are about to make a thorough benchmark on SPADE by simulating the 4-D Wigner equation under the Morse potential, the purpose of which is is two-pronged.
-First, we make a thorough comparison between PAUM and SPADE.
+First, we make a thorough comparison between the particle annihilation via uniform mesh (PAUM) and SPADE.
 Second, we would like to investigate how the parameter $\vartheta$ in SPADE and sample size $N_0$ influence the numerical accuracy, energy conservation, particle number and the partition level $K$.
 The latter is towards a comprehensive understanding of SPADE and a guiding principle for improving accuracy systematically, and is pivotal to rigorous numerical analysis.